DanielNG0309/DanielNG0309.github.io/_projects/Agrisync/index.md

 ---
 layout: post
 title: Agrisync - IoT Inventory Management System
-description:  A start-up style capstone project developing a Bluetooth-enabled IoT system for real-time monitoring of agricultural inventory.
+description:  A start-up style capstone project developing a BLE-enabled IoT system for real-time monitoring of agricultural inventory.
 I led the hardware team, designing the custom PCB, analog front-end, and embedded firmware using Zephyr RTOS on an nRF52833 SoC.
 The project also involved business model development, customer discovery, and market validation, simulating a full product development cycle from concept to launch.
 skills:
   - PCB design(Altium)
   - Analog front-end design